MP

 Fold, Cusp, and Swallowtail: The Mathematics of Why Big-Bang Migrations Fail

-catastrophe theorystructural stabilityhomeomorphism
+catastrophe theorystructural stability

-Article 10 · April 2026
+Article 10 · May 2026

 The Case for Proving Before Loading

-The industry standard is: load first, check second.
-What if you reversed the order?
 What if every record was proven correct before it entered the target system?